Cost-Efficient Distributed Learning via Combinatorial Multi-Armed Bandits: Introduction

 \subsubsection{\acp{mab}}

-Since the problem introduction in \cite{Thompson1933}, \acp{mab} have been extensively studied for decision-making under uncertainty.
-A \ac{mab} strategy is evaluated by its \emph{regret} defined as the difference between the actual cumulative reward and the one that could be yielded should the user know the expected reward of the arms a priori.
+Since their introduction in \cite{Thompson1933}, \acp{mab} have been extensively studied for decision-making under uncertainty.
+A \ac{mab} strategy is evaluated by its \emph{regret} defined as the difference between the actual cumulative reward and the one that could be achieved should the user know the expected reward of the arms a priori.
 The works of \cite{Lai1985,Agrawal1995} introduced the use of \acp{ucb} based on previous rewards to decide which arm to pull at each iteration.
 Those schemes are said to be asymptotically optimal since their regret becomes negligible as the number of iterations goes to infinity.
 In \cite{Auer2002}, the regret of a \ac{ucb} algorithm is bounded for a finite number of iterations.
-While most of the works assume a finite support for the reward, \acp{mab} with unbounded rewards were studied in \cite{Jouini2012, Bubeck2012}.
-In the class of \acp{cmab}, the user is allowed to pull multiple arms at each iteration.
+Subsequent research aims to improve on this by introducing variants of \acp{ucb}, e.g., \acs{kl}-\ac{ucb} \cite{Garivier2013, Garivier2013ext} which is based on \ac{kl}-divergence.
+While most of the works assume a finite support for the reward, \acp{mab} with unbounded rewards were studied in \cite{Garivier2013, Garivier2013ext, Jouini2012, Bubeck2012}, where in the latter the variance factor is assumed to be known.
+In the class of \acp{cmab}, the user is allowed to pull multiple arms with different characteristics at each iteration.
 The authors of \cite{Anantharam1987} extended the asymptotically efficient allocation rules of \cite{Lai1985} to a \ac{cmab} scenario.
-General frameworks for the \ac{cmab} with bounded reward functions are investigated in \cite{Chen2016, Kveton2015, Chen2018}.
+General frameworks for the \ac{cmab} with bounded reward functions are investigated in \cite{Chen2016, Kveton2015, Chen2013, Chen2018}.
 The analysis in \cite{Gai2010a, Gai2012} for linear reward functions with finite support is an extension of the classical \ac{ucb} strategy, and comes closest to our work.